Probing a Machine

 Building Monitoring System

-Programming a directory
+Programming a path

 Writing the bash program code to automatically start the program